samuelkoGithub/Machine_Project_CheckLists/Machine_Project_Check_Lists.md

 4. Feature scaling: standardize or normalize features.

 Notes:
-  • If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
+  • If the data is huge, you may want to sample smaller training sets so it can be trained many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
   • Once again, try to automate these steps as much as possible.